Holiday (Naughty by Nature song)

 "Holiday" is the fourth and final single released from American hip hop trio Naughty by Nature's fifth album, Nineteen Naughty Nine: Nature's Fury.
-The song is built entirely around a dramatically slowed down sample of Change's 1980 number-one US dance hit "A Lover's Holiday".
-The song was released in October 1999 and was the final release that Naughty by Nature released during their short-lived tenure at Arista Records.
+The song is built around a slowed-down sample of Change's 1980 single "A Lover's Holiday", written by Davide Romani and Tanyayette Willoughby.
+"Holiday" was released in October 1999 and was the final release that Naughty by Nature released during their short-lived tenure at Arista Records.

 "Holiday" narrowly missed the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart, instead making it to number one on the Bubbling Under R&B/Hip-Hop Singles listing.
 Worldwide, the single reached number six on Canada's RPM Dance chart, number eight in Australia, and number 50 in France.